Mathias-g/grist-tree-map-widget/README.md

 pixels and latitude/longitude.
 After that you can click to add a plant, drag to correct it, and click a pin to jump to that row in Grist.

-It's called a *plant* map rather than a tree map on purpose.
-Roses, hedges, beds and individual shrubs all work the same way.

 ---

 ## Features